pencil-code/pencil-code/doc/readthedocs/manuals/fmanual-part1.rst

   unix> idl
   IDL>  .run ts

-The :command:`IDL` script :file:`ts.pro` script reads the time series data from :file:`data/time_series.dat` and sorts the column into the structure :var:`ts`, with the slot names corresponding to the name of the variables (taken from the header line of :file:`time_series.dat`).
+The :command:`IDL` script :file:`ts.pro` script reads the time series data from :file:`data/time_series.dat` and sorts the column into the structure :command:`ts`, with the slot names corresponding to the name of the variables (taken from the header line of :file:`time_series.dat`).
 Thus, you can refer to time as :code:`ts.t`, to the rms velocity as :code:`ts.urms`, and in order to plot the mean density as a function of time, you would simply type:

 .. code::